Practice is more than mere repetition

 For this player, the correction/improvement started with a practice that was specific to that task, NOT their current playing level

 This principle also applies to progressing skills.
 I’ve seen a 10yr old boy with a great net spin technique that would easily cope with practices used with much older players.
 In fact the more game-like the practice the better his nets spins were.
-(For the reason why see the next Practice Principle below)
+(For the reason why read no.2 below)

 2 Practice must be game-like:- reflect game conditions as closely as possible